qtnc/swan/docs/stdlib.md

 Operator() is used to generate a random number out of the generator.
 A default global Random instance is created with the name *rand*.
+The random generator used is the standard C++11 MT19937.

 - rand(), without parameters: generate a number between 0 and 1
 - rand(n), for n<=1: generate a number between 0 and 1 and return true if the generated number is <n.
 - rand(n), for n>1: generates an integer between 0 and n exclusive.
 - rand(min, max): generates a number between min and max inclusive
-- rand(sequence), for any sequence of numbers: generate an integer between 0 and sequence.length with weighted probabilities.
+- rand(sequence), for any sequence of numbers: generate an integer between 0 and sequence.length -1 with weighted probabilities.
 For example, `rand([1, 2, 3])` will generate 0 with a probability of 1/6, 1 with probability 2/6 and 2 with probability 3/6.
 To draw an element randomly from a sequence, see List.draw.

 Other methods: